Predictive variational inference: Learn the predictively optimal posterior distribution: Implementation and gradient evaluation

-\paragraph{PVI in likelihood-free inference.} Recent scientific applications often involve intractable likelihood: the sampling distribution $p(y|\theta)$ may contain a complex simulator, such that we cannot evaluate the conditional density $p(y|\theta)$ but still can draw simulations $y^{\mathrm{sim}}$ from it.
-The simulation-based inference \citep[SBI,][]{cranmer2020frontier} is a successful tool for likelihood-free tasks, but the best an SBI algorithm can achieve is to be faithful to the Bayesian posterior, which may suffer from the model-misspecification\citep[e.g.,][]{cannon2022investigating}.
-Our proposed PVI with CRPS is well-suited for such likelihood-free applications.
-All we need is a continuous outcome space ($y\sim \R^d$) and a differentiable simulator; there is no need to evaluate the likelihood.
-When the statistical model is wrong, because of all the reasoning before, the PVI is more robust against model misspecification and better fits the true data process.
-In our later cryoEM experiment, we use CRPS-PVI to learn the population distribution of the molecules when they were frozen.
-Here, the PVI-learned $q_\phi(\cdot)$ is not merely a prediction-oriented augmentation, but recovers a physically meaningful quantity.
+Many recent scientific applications involve intractable likelihoods: the sampling distribution $p(y|\theta)$ may contain a complex simulator, such that we cannot evaluate the conditional density $p(y|\theta)$ but still can draw simulations $y^{\mathrm{sim}}$ from it.
+Simulation-based inference \citep[SBI,][]{cranmer2020frontier} is a successful tool for likelihood-free tasks, but the best an SBI algorithm can achieve is to be faithful to the Bayesian posterior, which may suffer from model-misspecification~\citep[e.g.,][]{cannon2022investigating}.
+In contrast, because we have developed the general PVI method incorporating an arbitrary scoring rule, we handle likelihood-exact and -free inference in a unified framework.
+In particular, our proposed PVI with CRPS is well-suited for such likelihood-free applications: All we need is a continuous outcome space ($y\sim \R^d$) and a differentiable simulator.
+For all the reasons given above, PVI is more robust against model misspecification and better fits the true data process.
+In our later cryoEM experiment in Section~\ref{sec:cryoem}, we use PVI-CRPS to learn the population distribution of frozen molecules with a simulator.
+Here, the PVI-learned $q_\phi(\cdot)$ is not merely a prediction-oriented augmentation, but a physically meaningful quantity.